Priorities and panel meetings

 - Consider other issues relating to community safety and crime in Redbridge

 Crime and safety has been the top priority for residents.
 In 2020, we carried out surveys and local engagement sessions to listen to your concerns and find out your thoughts on how we currently tackle crime in the borough.
 More than 3,000 residents had their say.

 From what you told us as well as local crime statistics, the Community Crime Commission focused on five priorities:

 - Violence against women and girls

-With each of the priorities the panel will look at how to tackle the root cause of crime and not just the result.
-It will take a holistic approach with all members of the community safety partnership taking responsibility for building upon recommendations which come forward.
+With each of the priorities, the panel will look at how to tackle the root cause of crime and not just the result.
+It will take a holistic approach with all members of the community safety partnership taking responsibility for building upon recommendations that come forward.

 A huge amount of great work is already being done to support residents, businesses and workers in Redbridge.
 From Street Watch to the work currently underway on women’s safety and taking in the homeless during the pandemic.
 The panel will build upon this work and help to make a safer borough to work, live and carry out business.

 To show the Community Crime Commission’s commitment, it will not stop after providing its recommendations.
-They will meet again a year later, in summer 2022, to check on the progress made and hold the community safety partnership to account.
+They will meet again a year later, in 2023, to check on the progress made and hold the community safety partnership to account.